Why Learn?

 Improved Performance

 Studying an instrument instils self-discipline, critical thinking and dedication at a young age which can set the stage for success academically and in future careers.
 Multiple research studies have shown that many students who achieve success in music go on to become high performers academically.
-Learning an instrument is good for your brain, body and soul.
 Students who learn an instrument in their school years develop self-esteem and critical thinking skills.
 It also teaches discipline, achievement and is a huge stress reliever.

 A lasting pleasure